kcfiroz93-commits/legacy-reader/public/book-1.md

 That day, I decided I would become a lawyer.

 The decision wasn’t emotional.
-It was instinctive — a young boy finding his place in a world that suddenly felt serious.
+It is instinctive — a young boy finding his place in a world that suddenly felt serious.

 ### 3. Education Without Interference